hexatomic/hexatomic/docs/user/src/usage/graph-editor/README.md

 ![Screenshot of the graph editor](graph-viewer.png)

-On the bottom of the graph editor, there is the console which you can use to actually edit the graph.
+On the bottom of the graph editor is the console that you can use to edit the graph.
 How to do this is explained in detail in the [Editing the graph](./console.md) section.

 ## Select visible segment